 How Are Retirement Accounts Handled in Divorce?

-Our partner Amy L. Miller, besides her exceptional work at our firm, volunteers as a Family Law Early Settlement Panelist in Morris and Sussex County and she volunteers as a pro bono attorney for Jersey Battered Women’s Services (JBWS).
+Our partner Amy L. Miller, besides her exceptional work at our firm, volunteers as a Family Law Early Settlement Panelist in Morris and Sussex County, and she volunteers as a pro bono attorney for Jersey Battered Women’s Services (JBWS).

 In the following video, Amy goes over the benefits of reaching an agreement in retirement accounts division related topics.

 During a divorce litigation, as part of the equitable distribution, the parties need to figure out between themselves by way of a settlement or, if they can not settle through the court, how to divide the retirement accounts.
 Sometimes that means that all the retirement accounts will be split right down the middle.
-Sometimes it can mean that each of you keep your own or some variation of that.
+Sometimes it can mean that each of you keeps your own or some variation of that.